floriankraemer/floriankraemer.github.io/_posts/2025-09-07-The-Lack-of-Tech-Excellence-in-Agile-Development.markdown

    * Sprint reviews (1–4 weeks, stakeholder value feedback)
    * Retrospectives (1–4 weeks, process feedback)

 If you are not familiar with the concept of Build-Measure-Learn, the idea is to build something small you can learn from, to gain insight and then to refine your product based on that.
-Eric Ries perspective is a product centric perspective, focused on learning about what to build next.
+Eric Ries' perspective is a product centric perspective, focused on learning about what to build next.
 The production of software is expensive, you want to make sure to build only what you need to make your next business decision on what to build.
 Again, you can see that this is also about breaking things down into small pieces and iterate over them.

 > "It is not necessarily the smallest product imaginable...it is simply the fastest way to get through the Build-Measure-Learn feedback loop with the minimum amount of effort." - "The Lean Startup" by Eric Ries